Why Casinos Don’t Offer Online Bridge

 A bridge hand sitting on a table.

-Teams and dealing
+Teams and Dealing

 A game of bridge involves two teams of two players each, with teammates sitting across from each other at the table.
 A standard deck of 52 cards is used, with each player taking turns to deal in a clockwise direction.
 The entire pack is dealt, leaving every player with 13 cards once the deal is finished.

-Bidding for tricks
+Bidding for Tricks

 Once the cards have been dealt, the bidding process begins.
 Players bid for how many tricks they think they will win, up to a possible total of 13.
 The bidding starts with the dealer and moves clockwise to their left.
 Each player can bid or pass when it’s their turn, but they must bid for at least seven tricks.
 The final bid is called the final contract, which determines the number of tricks the bidding team has to win to score points.

-Playing the hand
+Playing the Hand

 Play begins once the bidding process is complete.
 The team that makes the final bid has to win at least that number in the hand to score points.
 If your team scores fewer than the final contract, the other team scores points.
 The player who makes the final bid is called the declarer, and their partner is called the dummy.
-The player on the declarer’s left starts play by placing a card of their choice face up on table center.
+The player on the declarer’s left starts play by placing a card of their choice face up on the table center.
 This card is called the opening lead.
 The dummy then puts their entire hand, arranged in four suited rows, face up on the table.
 The dummy plays no further role in the current hand after that.
 The declarer then plays with their own cards and the dummy’s cards in hopes of making the final contract.

-Following suit
+Following Suit

-Once the opening lead has been placed, players must follow suit – in other words, pthey must play a card in the same suit if they have one.
+Once the opening lead has been placed, players must follow suit — in other words, they must play a card in the same suit if they have one.
 A player who doesn’t have a card of the required suit may discard any card.
 Once a trick (four cards of the same suit) is on the table, the highest card wins.

 Scoring